 They’ve already got processes and people in place.
 Those already connect to customers, drive the commercials and come with some level of control.

 You need to show the value D2C brings beyond what you already do.

-There’s already many barriers to e-Commerce.
-Launching D2C makes it ever harder.
+There are already many barriers to e-Commerce.
+Launching D2C makes it even harder.
 It means a big shift in thinking and how you do things.
 It changes your whole e-Commerce culture and capability planning.

-There’s also changes for sales, IT and supply chain.
+There are also changes for sales, IT and supply chain.
 They have to work out how this new channel fits in with what they already do.
-They’ll have very specific D2C challenges you need to overcome.
+They’ll have specific D2C challenges you have to overcome.
 Those 3 functions are what we focus on this week.

 Back to the future on D2C